octo-technology/OpenTezos/docs/private/introduction.md

 This module will use the scripts available on the [Github Serokell](https://github.com/serokell/private-tezos-blockchain) for the configuration and deployment of a private Tezos blockchain on a Testnet network.

-To, run a private blockchain, you should do the following:
+To run a private blockchain using those scripts, you should do the following:

-1- Initial Configuration
+1. Set up your workspace environment
-2- Genesis Block & Bootstrap-bakers
+2. Generate genesis block and bootstrap bakers
-3- Start and use the Blockchain
+3. Start and use the Blockchain

 You can also add a VPN Configuration

 ## References